Tempur Pedic Review

 Comfort on a Tempur Pedic Cloud Luxe Breeze

 The Tempur Cloud Luxe Breeze is very soft and cushy compared to their other models.
-It is, however, a Tempur Pedic, so it doesn’t have any springy latex layers, gel layers, tufted cover, or anything that recent memory foam entrants such as Loom and Leaf, Nectar and many others have which we review on this site that compete much more affordably against Tempur Pedic.
+It is, however, a Tempur Pedic, so it doesn’t have any springy latex layers, gel layers, tufted cover, or anything that recent memory foam entrants have which we review on this site that compete much more affordably against Tempur Pedic.

 The Breeze top layer is soft and you do sink into it upon laying on the mattress, but as stated, it doesn’t have any special technology or feel super luxurious like you would think for the money.
 It is comfortable when your body molds into the foam, however, and Tempur Pedic is known to use high quality, heavy foam which conforms and adapts to your body rather well.

-The cover is just a thin cotton cover which all Tempur Pedic’s share, so you feel the memory foam instantly.
-There is no quilted cover or special top to the bed which is surprising considering the cost.
+The cover is a thin cotton cover which all Tempur Pedic’s share, so you feel the memory foam instantly.
+There is no quilted cover or special top to the bed but that allows you to feel the foam and your body to react to it instantly which is good.

 Sleeping Hot on a Tempur Pedic